-Procedures Maps Clinical applications STAT-30STAT perimetry up to 30 degrees of eccentricity.9 points in staircase strategy and the rest in fast strategy evaluation of deficits in glaucoma STAT-24 STAT perimetry up to 24 degrees of eccentricity.
-9 points in staircase strategy and the rest in fast strategy follow-up of glaucoma STAT-10 STAT perimetry covering the macular zone up to 10 degrees of eccentricity.
-Staircase strategy. follow-up of chloroquine treatments, evaluation of maculopathies with a visual acuity better than 0.2.
+Procedures Maps Clinical applications STAT-30 STAT perimetry up to 30 degrees of eccentricity.
+4-2 staircase strategy evaluation of deficits in glaucoma STAT-24 STAT perimetry up to 24 degrees of eccentricity.
+4-2 staircase strategy follow-up of glaucoma STAT-10 STAT perimetry covering the macular zone up to 10 degrees of eccentricity.
+4-2 staircase strategy. follow-up of chloroquine treatments, evaluation of maculopathies with a visual acuity better than 0.2.
 STAT-fovea Measure of the foveolar threshold.
-Staircase strategy. can be realized as a complement of previous tests.
+4-2-1 staircase strategy. can be realized as a complement of previous tests.

-FAST perimetry
+Mixed perimetry